teivah/designdeck/design.md

 128-bit number

-Collision probability: after generating 1 billion UUID every second for ~100 years, the probability of creating a single duplicate reach 50%
+Collision probability: after generating 1 billion UUID every second for ~100 years, the probability of creating a single duplicate reaches 50%

 ## Validation vs. verification

 Validation: process of analyzing the parts of the system and building mental models that reflects the interaction of those parts

-Example: validate the quality of water by inspecting all the pipe and infrastructure to capture, clean and deliver water
+Example: validate the quality of water by inspecting all the pipes and infrastructure to capture, clean and deliver water

 Verification: process of analyzing output at a system boundary